GwendolyneFreddy/MadeInHeaven/mih/docs/readme.txt

 - Enhanced Candlekeep: When helping you, Deder can detect traps but not disarm them.
 This seems to be an engine limitation.
 Since all traps in that area are easily avoidable, I don't think it's a big issue.

+- Item Pack: Evithyan's Blade is actually +5 against all elves, not just drow.
+  Internally drow are just elves with a different animation, there is no way I know to make the bonus more specific.

+- Alaghar of Clangeddin: The three specialty spells do not have unique icons yet.
+Silverbeard uses the icon of Armor, Rockburst uses the icon and projectile of Skull Trap, and Axe Storm of Clangeddin uses the icon of Haste.
+Help with making unique icons and projectiles would be greatly appreciated!